Leftium/netlify-adapter-adder/README.md

 npm init svelte@next
 ```

-Once that is set up, run this command in your project directory to set up CoffeeScript:
+Once that is set up, run this command in your project directory to set up the netlify-adapter:
 ```sh
 npx svelte-add Leftium/netlify-adapter-adder
 ```